 In other words, the QRE belief-map is the identity map and the NBE action-map is the best response correspondence.
-For almost every game, the sets of attainable QRE and NBE mixed action profiles-that can be supported for some primitives-are nested in the set of attainable QNBE mixed action profiles.11 For the games we analyze in this paper, we show this directly.
+For the games we analyze in this paper, we show directly that the set of QRE and NBE mixed action profiles are a strict subset of the QNBE mixed action profiles.